themarquisdesheric/amber-health/src/pages/articles/2019-09-22-endometriosis-symptoms.md

 * Do not accept a dismissal of your specific, personal symptoms as unrelated.
 You should be heard and your symptoms should be further investigated and ruled out accordingly.
 * The effects of having multiple diseases is wide reaching and demands a multidisciplinary approach to care.

 While endometriosis remains largely unknown, theories abound.
-In my next article, **Endometriosis:** **Potential Causes (add link)** the current theories are examined.
+In my next article, [Endometriosis Potential Causes ](/articles/2019-09-24-endometriosis-potential-causes/)the current theories are examined.

 <h3>Endo Series Table of Contents</h3>